How to Remove Remex From Your Credit Report

 Remex, Inc. Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If Remex is harassing you, you may want to consider filing a complaint.

 Your Rights When Dealing with Remex, Inc.